Configuration

 • Serialization: Determines the serialization format of the incoming message.
 Valid values are None, JSON, and Protocol Buffers.
 If None is selected, the message will be passed to the Data parser as a binary buffer.
 Alternatively, it will be converted into a JS object, either by using JSON.parse or by de-serializing the Protocol Buffers message.

 • Proto file type: Selects the protobuf file used to deserialize the message.
-This can be the embedded protobuf file, or a custom file.
+This can be the Embedded-Compact, Embedded-Extended or Custom file.

 • Custom file: Selects the custom protobuf file when the file type is set to custom.